-Your credit score is a number that reflects your creditworthiness, and while credit scores factor into everything from credit cards, insurance rates, and utilities, they are most critically used for large loans to purchase items like cars or houses.
+Your credit score is a number that reflects your creditworthiness.
+It is established by factoring in credit cards, insurance rates, and utility bills, and used when procuring large purchase loans.
 Generally, the better your credit score, the more secure a borrower you are, and the lower your interest rate will be.
-Ideally, you want a high credit score that will not only increase your borrowing opportunities, but also lower the interest rate on the loan you receive.
+Ideally, you want a high credit score.
+This will not only increase your borrowing opportunities but also lower the interest rate on the loan you receive.
 Since a lower interest rate means smaller payments, you may want to know how the two correlate.

 By looking at information like credit scores, lenders can ascertain what interest rate would be appropriate.
 If your lender feels like you’re at a higher risk of missing payments, they may offer you a higher interest rate.
 For example, let’s say that you have a good credit score, and your lender is comfortable with offering you a large loan at a low-interest rate.
 You borrow $200,000 on a 15-year mortgage with a 3.5% interest rate, creating a monthly mortgage payment of $1,430*.